picomet/picomet/docs/source/view.rst

      - Path to redirect
    * - update: bool = True
      - Whether to update the page after redirection
+   * - headers: dict = None
+     - Http headers to be sent with the response

 .. code-block:: python